 A Commercial Entity that wants to form a VO within OSG

+Do we really need this provision?
+I think all commercial engagement with OSG should be coordinated through an existing VO.

 Occasionally, the OSG receives a request from a Commercial Entity to form a VO within OSG; this includes a user community that can access resources within OSG and attaching new resources to OSG.

-A commerical “for profit” company may join the OSG by forming a VO if that entity is sponsored by a member of the OSG consortium and provides a written endorsement from the sponsoring OSG consortium member stating that:
+A commercial “for profit” company may join the OSG by forming a VO if that entity is sponsored by a member of the OSG consortium and provides a written endorsement from the sponsoring OSG consortium member stating that:

 the company is doing work for the OSG consortium member that is documented in a written agreement between them,